-The self-evaluation report indicated that the bachelor's programme Astronomy guarantees that students are educated regarding knowledge, skills, and attitude as specified in the learning outcomes by presenting a matrix of the intended learning outcomes and the curriculum.
+The self-evaluation report indicated that the bachelor's programme Applied Physics guarantees that students are educated regarding knowledge, skills, and attitude as specified in the learning outcomes by presenting a matrix of the intended learning outcomes and the curriculum.
 The panel verified this matrix and concluded that the curriculum ensures that graduates have achieved the intended learning outcomes.
 It studied a selection of ten bachelor's theses and their assessments.
 The theses showed that the graduates are capable of drawing up a research question and designing, planning and conducting research.
-They demonstrated that they are able to report on their research, are aware of the societal, ethical and social aspects of their subject, and are able to write the report in English.
-The theses revealed that the minimum level required for a bachelor's programme Astronomy had been exceeded.
+They demonstrated that they can translate a physics problem into a plan of approach while taking practical boundary conditions into account.
+They showed that they are able to report on their research, are aware of the societal, ethical and social aspects of their project, and are able to write the report in English.